oddporson/intro-python-workshop/README.md

 ###

-Took advantage of the workshop to learn python programming and visually see the difference between python and javascript
+Took advantage of the workshop to learn basic python programming and visually see the difference between python and javascript